Jchisholm204/Jchisholm204.github.io/_posts/2024-12-8-freertos_adc.md

 Unless in special circumstances, the ADC resolution should always be set to `ADC_RESOLUTION_12_BIT`.
 Otherwise the ADC initialization is fairly similar to the other peripherals I've covered.
 ### Channel Configuration
-To read a sequence of analog voltages, the ADC's channels must first be configured in the sample register.
-ADC channels are assigned to certain pins by the chip manufacture.
-Each pin capable of connecting to the ADC has a channel number.
+To read a sequence of analog voltages, the ADC's channels must first be configured in the sequence registers.
+ADC channels are assigned to certain pins by the chip manufacturer.
+Each pin capable of connecting to the ADC has its own channel number.
 Channels can be organized in any order and with varying sampling times.
-For my applications, channel ordering does not play a large role other than avoiding conflicts.
 To add a channel to the sequence, the function below is used to configure a channel, placing it in one of the available ranks (positions in the hardware array holding the sequence).

 ```c
 /**